staten island prenuptials (prenup) lawyers

 Many couples ask our Staten Island prenuptial lawyers to make agreements that address what happens with custody and child support in the event of a dissolution of the marriage.
 New York law doesn’t allow couples to make enforceable agreements about custody or child support.
-The law requires New York courts to act in the child’s best interests.
-The court believes that it’s more important to act in the children’s best interests than it is to uphold an agreement the parents make in most cases before they ever have children.
+The law requires New York courts to act in the child’s interests.
+The court believes that it’s more important to act in the children’s interests than it is to uphold an agreement the parents make in most cases before they ever have children.

 In addition, children have a right to financial support from both of their parents.
 That’s not something that the parents can choose to bargain away on behalf of the child.
 The court is going to apply the child support guidelines to arrive at an amount of support that they think is appropriate for the children.

 One thing to keep in mind is that the court is able to make decisions about the appropriate amount of support when the parties have very high incomes.
 The court has discretion to fashion an appropriate amount of support given the entire situation.
-While the parties can’t put a child support agreement in a Staten Island prenuptial agreement, the court has the authority to make decisions that they feel are in the best interests of the children.
+While the parties can’t put a child support agreement in a Staten Island prenuptial agreement, the court has the authority to make decisions that they feel are in the interests of the children.

 Work with us